padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 Two (2) URLs reflect internal ports 8080 and 443.
 Enter one of the URLs in the browser to open Management Center.

-### 6.3.
+### 7.3.
 HTTP - Docker Desktop Kubernetes

-If you are using Docker Desktop Kubernetes then the Management Center loadbalancer is exposed to `localhost`.
+If you are using Docker Desktop Kubernetes then the Management Center load balancer is already exposed to `localhost`.

 ```bash
 kubectl get svc